 That is not to suggest Ruiz-Cotorro, an advisor to the RFET anti-doping commission, and Del Moral had a professional or personal relationship, but it does show that before his ban Del Moral was welcome in Spanish tennis circles, after all he was invited by an organising committee whose president was Ruiz-Cotorro.

 In 2006, Del Moral was in charge of the wellbeing of a group of promising youngsters in Valencia who were supported by the TennisVal Academy.
 The team was led by Gala Leon a former player and Spanish Davis Cup Captain.
-Two of the players Silvia Soler, who reached world no 54, and Beatriz Garcia were also supported by the Spanish Tennis Federation and its medical program.
+Two of the players Silvia Soler, who reached world no 54, and Beatriz Garcia were also supported by the Spanish Tennis Federation.

 Whether Del Moral provided illegal assistance to tennis players throughout his entire career remains unknown.